 Award nominations can be submitted by any ASLO member.
-A call for nominations is issued in early September of each year, with a submission deadline in mid-October.
-Nominations for each award are considered by an awards subcommittee, and award recipients are announced in mid-December.
+A call for nominations is issued in September of each year.
+For the 2021 Awards, the submission deadline is December 13, 2020.
+Nominations for each award are considered by an awards subcommittee, and award recipients will be notified in February 2021.

 This annual award in honor of Raymond L. Lindeman (1915-1942) was first presented in 1987 to recognize an outstanding paper written by a young aquatic scientist.
 The initial gift to create a fund for the Lindeman award was made in 1986 by Lindeman's colleague in graduate school, Charles B. Reif of Wilkes College, PA, and a subsequent gift from Reif continues to support the award.
 Lindeman received his Ph.D. in March, 1941 from the University of Minnesota, and began postdoctoral work with G. Evelyn Hutchinson at Yale that September.
 His career was cut short by his death in April, 1942; he was only 27.
 The paper for which he is most remembered was published posthumously in 1942 (The trophic-dynamic aspect of ecology, Ecology 23: 399-418).
 The paper is the result of his thesis work on Cedar Creek Bog, Minnesota; he already had a draft version completed when he joined Hutchinson's lab.
 Hutchinson was instrumental in getting the paper accepted for publication (it was initially rejected by reviewers!).
 This paper has since become the foundation for research on the flow of energy in plant and animal communities.
 To learn more about Lindeman, read the biography of Lindeman by Bob Sterner in the May 2006 issue of the Limnology and Oceanography Bulletin.
 This award recognizes the contribution of an individual scientist.